 “You never change things by fighting the existing reality.
 To change something, build a new model that makes the existing model obsolete.” — R. Buckminster Fuller

 A humanitarian with the idealistic goal of making the world work for 100% of humanity, Fuller sought to create a structure that would cover the largest amount of space using the least amount of material.
-‘Bucky’ Fuller approached research questions from a whole systems viewpoint to solving complex problems, rather than a linear, fragmented perspective.
+When seeking answers to complex problems, ‘Bucky’ Fuller approached research questions from a whole systems viewpoint rather than a linear, fragmented perspective.
 He would ask, “What are the resources?”
 “How can we ever do so without ever advantaging one human at the expense of another?”

 “ I did not set out to design a geodesic dome, I set out to discover the principles operative in the Universe.
 For all I knew, this could have led to a pair of flying slippers.” — R. Buckminster Fuller